 Fig. 2.
 Phylogenomic tree of 21 fully-sequenced plant genomes and expression datasets.
 The total evidence tree shown here, creating using OrthologID [Chiu, JC, Lee, EK, Egan, MG, Sarkar, IN, Coruzzi, GM, and DeSalle, R, OrthologID: automation of genome-scale ortholog identification within a parsimony framework.
 Bioinformatics, 2006.
 22(6): p.
 699-707.4] is the most parsimonious tree generated from simultaneous analysis matrix, using combination of drifting, rachet, and fusion in TNT [Goloboff, PA, Farris, JS, and Nixon, KC, TNT, a free program for phylogenetic analysis.
 Cladistics, 2008.
 24(5): p.
-774-786.5], as described in the text of Aim 1 and in [Lee E, Katari M, Kolokotronis S, Cibrian A, Stamatakis A, Ott M, Little D, Stevenson D, McCombie WR, Chiu J, Martienssen R, Brenner E, Coruzzi G, DeSalle R (2011) “High resolution phylogeny of the seed plants: A functional phylogenomic view.”
+774-786.5], as used in the text of Aim 1 and in [Lee E, Katari M, Kolokotronis S, Cibrian A, Stamatakis A, Ott M, Little D, Stevenson D, McCombie WR, Chiu J, Martienssen R, Brenner E, Coruzzi G, DeSalle R (2011) “High resolution phylogeny of the seed plants: A functional phylogenomic view.”
 PLoS Genetics Dec;7(12):e1002411.
 Epub 2011 Dec 15].
 Expression data for each species is shown as a pie chart, whose size is proportional to the data; Blue (Affymetrix data), Red (Next-Gen RNA-seq data).

 Fig. 3.
 Infernet: A machine-learning approach to inferring gene networks.
-DENNIS FILL IN a few words PLEASE?
-A workflow scheme for the “robin hood” approach to network inference.
-Learn network rules using data rich species to train “source”, and predict on data poor species.Fig.
-4 The InferNet algorithm: Testing Precision and Recall: DENNIS FILL IN a few words PLEASE.
-A Schematic representation of algorithm inputs for “training” InferNet using data rich species, predicting and validating on data poor.
-To determine which machine learning method is best, in this example, we treat Soy (a data-rich species) as data poor, because we use “hide-the-answer” experiments from Soy to validate the methods for precision and recall (See Table I).
+The “robin hood” approach to network inference consists of learning a regression model from each of several data-rich species to apply with a combining rule to data poor species.

+Fig. 4 The InferNet algorithm: Testing Precision and Recall: When starting from a single data-rich species (e.g. Arabidopsis), we learn our model as a set of coefficients on orthology, correlation and p-value using another data rich species (Medicago) and then predict edges in Soy.
+For the sake of this preliminary study, we can measure precision and recall because Soy itself is data rich.
+(See Table I).

 Fig. 5.
 A workflow for trait-to-gene “weighted” networks.
-The workflow for mining expression data associated with crop traits to drive “weighted” networks in the data-rich models for validation testing in Arabidopsis and Maize as proof of principle (see Aim 2B).
+The workflow for mining expression data associated with crop traits to drive “weighted” networks in the data-rich models for validation testing in Arabidopsis and Maize (see Aim 2B).

 Fig 6.
 A prototype BUI (Biologist User Interface) for X-net.
-The first row shows some of the options available to the plant biologist who wants to generate a predicted network for Species X. These options include selecting a “source” species, a “target” species, an orthology method, and a type of edge.
-For Orthology method, we have listed some of the more commonly used methods, but this can be expanded as more methods and databases become available.
-Similarly, some of the common edge types are shown in the figure and this option will change based on the source species selected, and the edge types available for that species.
+The first row shows some options available to the plant biologist who wants to generate a predicted network for Species X. These options include selecting a “source” species, a “target” species, an orthology method, and a type of edge.
 The second row shows the different types of networks that can be created.
 A researcher who wishes to use InferNET must select at least one species for training, whereas this is not necessary for Interolog.
 Researchers can also upload their own experiments from which a correlation network will be created using the different options the researcher provides.
 The third row shows how a researcher can create a “weighted” network by combining different networks from different species.
 The text field near the different edge types allows the user to provide their own weight to the edges.
 The output here again is merged network which the user can visualize using Cytoscape (Shannon et al).

-DENNIS- PLEASE PICK ONE VERSION OF TABLE 1 LEGEND (There were two in text)
+DENNIS- PLEASE PICK ONE VERSION OF TABLE 1 LEGEND (There were two in text) Done